How Josh Warrington climbed back off the canvas

 “After that week or so of moping about the house, I thought of that.
 I thought I can do something about this.
 I thought to myself am I just going to throw my toys out of the pram and keep sulking?
 No, I can do something about this.
 I just had a good word with myself.”

-The story goes that Warrington and Chinese featherweight Xu were set to clash and that Lara would provide a reasonably straightforward 'keep-busy' fight for the Leeds Warrior who had not boxed for 16 months.
+The story goes that Warrington and Chinese featherweight Xu were set to clash and that Lara would provide a reasonably straightforward “keep-busy” fight for the Leeds Warrior who had not boxed for 16 months.
 It all came crashing down and Warrington now readily admits he had overlooked Lara entirely.

-“I have reevaluated things,” he says.
+“I have re-evaluated things,” he says.
 “I never thought I would take anyone lightly and I never will again but, as a person, I don’t think it has changed me,

 “Maybe I have more respect for the opponents I have beaten in the past now?
 But, apart from maybe losing a few more marbles upstairs I haven’t changed.